Skip to main content Skip to navigation

 Optional modules

-The remaining six modules are chosen from a wide range of options, subject to availability, to suit the interests of individual students.
-The options include:
+The remaining modules are chosen from a wide range of options, subject to availability, to suit the interests of individual students.
+There are a large number of modules to choose from, for example, options include:

 Advanced Topics in Data Science

 This module comprises three selected topics in statistics and computer science.
-The topics may change from year to year, some examples from previous years have included Deep Learning for Natural Language Processing, Decision Trees and Random Forests, Model Comparison and Selection, Artificial Neural Networks, Introduction to Reinforcement Learning and Modelling the Written Word: Compression and Human-Computer-Interfaces.
+The topics may change from year to year, some examples of which from previous years including Deep Learning for Natural Language Processing, Decision Trees and Random Forests, Model Comparison and Selection, Artificial Neural Networks, Introduction to Reinforcement Learning and Modelling the Written Word: Compression and Human-Computer-Interfaces.

 Bayesian Forecasting and Intervention with Advanced Topics